qalle2/nes-disasm/README.md

                         Examples: 0000-1fff = RAM, 2000-401f = memory-mapped
                         registers.
   --cdl-file CDL_FILE   The FCEUX code/data log file (.cdl) to read.
+  --unaccessed-as-data  If a CDL file is used, disassemble all unaccessed
+                        bytes as data.
 ```

 ## To do